neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 4 - Exploring Data/README.md

 In this lab, we're going to use Bloom to explore our data set a bit.
 Bloom is Neo4j's business intelligence (BI) tool.

 ## Vizualization with Neo4j Bloom
 You can open Bloom as we did in Lab 2.
+In my case, the URL was http://neo4j-ee-nlb-42d743e314598b85.elb.us-east-1.amazonaws.com:7474/bloom/.

 When open Bloom, you should see the login screen.
 Use the same credentials we used before.

 ![](images/01-login.png)